 Fellows are encouraged to decide midway through the first year of their fellowship whether they will pursue this avenue of training.
 Fellows must successfully complete the ACGME two-year required ID fellowship program prior to starting the TMB ID research track.
 Funding for the TMB ID research track is available through fellows' mentors' projects and selected fellows may be funded by the Infection and Immunity T32 training program.
 View a list of potential infectious disease research mentors.

 All fellows on the TMB ID research track will be expected to enroll into the Clinical Scientist Training Program and complete a Certificate of Added Qualification or MS degree.
-Submission of an application for a NIH K23 or K08 or VA career development award is highly encouraged.
+Submission of an application for a NIH K23 or K08 or VA career development award is highly encouraged towards the end of the extra year of research.
 The TMB ID research track affords fellows an opportunity to publish their research in peer-reviewed scientific journals, submission of NIH grants, or showcase their research at national scientific meetings.

 Fellows will continue to be assessed during their tenure in the TBM ID research track.
 All fellows will be evaluated once every six months by the program director and their research advisory committee.
-Each trainee will present his or her research twice yearly to the Baylor College of Medicine Infectious Diseases section during journal club and the research retreat.
+Each trainee will present his or her research twice yearly to the Baylor College of Medicine Infectious Diseases section during Journal Club and our Annual Research Retreat.
 This research presentation will enable the fellow to get feedback from the ID section and facilitate planning of future research and career directions.
 Fellows are strongly encouraged to submit abstracts to the annual meeting of the Infectious Diseases Society of America and other national meetings.

 View information about our section's infectious diseases research.